tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 ## Protocol Overview

-The issuance protocol defined in this document decouples sensitive attestation context such as the client identity from the redemption context such as the origin.
+The issuance protocol defined in this document decouples sensitive information in the attestation context, such as the client identity, from the information in the redemption context, such as the origin.
 It does so by employing the 'Split Origin, Attester, Issuer' model.
 In this model, the issuer learns redemption information like per-origin rate limit policies, and the attester learns attestation information like client identity used to maintain and enforce